 Student Progress in English Language Development and the mastery of English Language Development Standards is monitored by:

-- ELD Assessments
+- ELD and Curriculum Assessments

 - District Benchmarks

-- Two-Year Monitoring of Reclassified students
+- Four-Year Monitoring of Reclassified students

 Students with Special Needs

-All English Learners in the district are given intense instruction in English including designated and integrated English Language Development (ELD) instruction and Specially Designed Academic Instruction in English (SDAIE).
+All English Learners in the district are given intense instruction in English, including designated and integrated English Language Development (ELD) instruction and Specially Designed Academic Instruction in English (SDAIE).
 Teachers of English Learners must hold the appropriate EL Authorization and are trained in methods and strategies that promote rapid acquisition of English as well as academic knowledge in core subjects.
 Teachers use a variety of assessments to monitor the progress of English learners.
 The 2012 ELD standards are used by the classroom teacher as the focus of all lessons and as a resource to assess individual students’ proficiency in English.

 English Learner Advisory Committee (ELAC)

 Whenever there are 21 or more English Learners at a school site, there needs to be a functioning English Learner Advisory Committee (ELAC).
 The committee advises the principal on the development of the school plan for English Learners.
 The committee assists the school with conducting the needs assessment and administration of the language census.
 The parents of English Learners are elected and one of the members serves as the District English Learner Advisory Committee (DELAC) representative.
 Please contact your child’s school for more information on the ELAC and meeting dates.

 District English Learner Advisory Committee (DELAC)